DistroByte/AwF-Bot/INSTALLATION.md

 ## Bot Installation

 1. Clone the repository and install dependencies with `git clone https://github.com/DistroByte/AwF-Bot && cd AwF-Bot && npm i`
-2. Populate your `config.js` file from the example (`config.example.js`)
+2. Populate your `config.ts` file from the example (`config.example.ts`)
-3. Populate your `servers.js` file from the example (`servers.example.js`)
+3. Populate your `servers.ts` file from the example (`servers.example.ts`)
 4. If files like `script-output/ext/awflogging.out` don't exist in your Factorio server folders, make sure they exist.
-All of the file names are in [config.example.js](config.example.js#L38).
+All of the file names are in [config.example.js](config.example.ts#L40).
 They can be blank.
 5. Optimally, install the [Discord integration mod](https://mods.factorio.com/mod/Factorio-Discord-BotIntegration/discussion/60e4b5bf4b7e496a4faed8d1) for an easy setup, or for more features, install the [scenario for Factorio](https://github.com/explosivegaming/scenario/) onto each server as a scenario, as it has more features
 6. Set the database up with `npx prisma generate && npx prisma db push`
+7. Build the code with `npm run build`
-7. Run with `node .` or using PM2
+8. Run with `node .` or using PM2